postb99/poesieland_back-office/README.md

 # poesieland_back-office

-Back-office tools for managing website content: xml storage to individual md files.
-Also md to xml file for ease of adding new content.
+Back-office tools for managing http://poesieland.free.fr French poems.

+Data is privately stored in XML and is used to generate markdown files.

+There is also a markdown to storage feature.